Eigen-convergence of Gaussian kernelized graph Laplacian by manifold heat interpolation: Discussion

 \section{Discussion}

 The current result may be extended in several directions.
 First, for manifold with smooth boundary, the random-walk graph Laplacian recovers the Neumann Laplacian \cite{coifman2006diffusion}, and one can expect to prove the spectral convergence as well, such as in \cite{lu2020graph}.
-Second, extension to kernel with variable or adaptive bandwidth \cite{berry2016variable,cheng2020convergence}, and other normalization schemes, e.g., bi-stochastic normalization \cite{marshall2019manifold,landa2020doubly,wormell2020spectral}, would be important to improve the robustness against low sampling density and noise in data, and even the spectral convergence as well.
+Second, extension to kernel with variable or adaptive bandwidth \cite{berry2016variable,cheng2020convergence}, and other normalization schemes, e.g., bi-stochastic normalization \cite{marshall2019manifold,landa2021doubly,wormell2021spectral}, would be important to improve the robustness against low sampling density and noise in data, and even the spectral convergence as well.
 Related is the problem of spectral convergence to other manifold diffusion operators, e.g., the Fokker-Planck operator, on $L^2(\calM, p dV)$.
-It would also be interesting to extend to more general types of kernel function $h$ which is not Gaussian, and even not symmetric \cite{wu2018think}, for the spectral convergence.
-At last, further investigation is needed to explain the good spectral convergence observed in experiments, particularly that of the eigenvector convergence and the faster rate with density-corrected graph Laplacian.
-For the eigenvector convergence, the current work focuses on the 2-norm consistency, while the $\infty$-norm consistency as has been derived in \cite{dunson2019diffusion,calder2020lipschitz} is also important to study.
+It would also be interesting to extend to more general types of kernel function $h$ which is not Gaussian, and even not symmetric \cite{wu2018think}, for the spectral convergence. {Relaxing the condition on the kernel bandwidth $\epsilon$ can also be useful: the optimal transport approach was able to show spectral consistency in the regime just beyond graph connectivity, namely when $\epsilon^{d/2} \gg \log N/N$ \cite{calder2019improved}, which is less restrictive than the condition needed by Gaussian kernel in the current paper.
+Being able to extend the analysis to very sparse graph is important for applications. } At last, further investigation is needed to explain the good spectral convergence observed in experiments, particularly that of the eigenvector convergence and the faster rate with density-corrected graph Laplacian.
+For the eigenvector convergence, the current work focuses on the 2-norm consistency, while the $\infty$-norm consistency as has been derived in \cite{dunson2021spectral,calder2020lipschitz} is also important to study.